 What level of subsidy is available?

-Training in vocational areas that aligns with important economic and industry skills needs will receive a higher government subsidy.
+The investment priority or importance of the training influences the size of the government subsidy.
+Training in vocational areas that align with important economic and industry skills needs will receive a higher government subsidy.

 A higher subsidy will also be paid to support participation by disadvantaged learners (concessional students).
 More information on concessional student status is detailed in the Certificate 3 Guarantee program policy.

 Do I need to contribute to the cost of training?